 From City Hall, walk down the block to the City Market.
-This outdoor, pedestrian area is a great place to hangout in the city.
+This outdoor, pedestrian area is a great place to hangout in the city and is a top recommendation for this Savannah itinerary.
 Here you’ll find some of Savannah’s most touristy shops, restaurants, and bars.
 This four-block, open-air market has been around since the 1700s.
 Lots of artwork is sold here in restored warehouses as well!

 Lunch & Shop On River Street

 You can’t leave Savannah without walking down to River Street!
 As the name suggests, River Street is the street that runs along the Savannah River.
 It’s super charming, covered in authentic cobblestone, and is home to some of the best restaurants in the city!
 This is a great place to get lunch, so I definitely recommend spending 1-2 hours here and eating at one of the many rooftop restaurants.